When you start as a freelancer or freelancer, the first question is not always “how much do I charge”... but “How do I structure my offer”.

 Not everyone has the same needs or the same budget.

-Consider proposing 2 to 3 versions of your service, for example:
+Consider Proposing 2 to 3 versions of your service, for example:

-This allows the customer to be positioned more easily, while increasing your chances of conversion.
+This allows the customer to Be positioned more easily, while increasing your chances of conversion.

 Avoid jargon, overly technical descriptions, or long lists.